MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 **Fastq** files are raw results from RNA-Seq experiments.
 These files comprise all the **sequences** (or reads) obtained with the sequencer machine (Illumina technology here), together with **base quality scores** (PHRED scores).

-Two different files will be analyzed in this practical :
+Two different files will be analyzed in this practical (see [Guida *et al*.](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628) for more information) :
 - ***O2rep2_SRR352263.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under normoxic condition.
-- ***noO2rep3_SRR352271.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under hypoxic condition (see [Guida *et al*.](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628) for more information).
+- ***noO2rep3_SRR352271.fastq*** refereed to a transcriptome analysis of yeasts *C. parapsilosis* under hypoxic condition

 In a first step, quality controls will be perform on each FASTQ files in order to evaluate the quality of the sequences and identify potential problems that could impact the following analyses.
 Dedicated JAVA software will be used : [**FastQC 0.11.8**](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) .
 Note that other software exists.